mrharel/babajs/README.md

 # BabaJS - Javascript Template Manager

-What is BabaJS?
+## What is BabaJS?
-BabaJS is an open source Javascript template engine/manager.
+BabaJS is an open source Javascript template manager.

 The basic concept is: Template + Data = HTML

 Here is a simple example:

 <!-- user template -->